This gas information sheet provides information about applying for an exemption under the Gas Safety (Gas Installation) Regulations 2018.

 The application process

-Once the application is submitted, ESV will send an acknowledgement receipt via email and a payment request form for the Schedule 6 application fee, which must be paid before the review process proceeds.
+Once the application is submitted, Energy Safe will send an acknowledgement receipt by email and a payment request form for the Schedule 6 application fee, which must be paid before the review process proceeds.
 (Payment of the fee does not mean the gas exemption application will be granted.)

 If the exemption application:

-- has all the required information, ESV will review the information and determine an outcome.
+- has all the required information, Energy Safe will review the information and determine an outcome

-You should respond to a “Request for information” letter within 14 working days, otherwise ESV may:
+You should respond to a 'Request for Information' letter within 14 working days, otherwise Energy Safe may:

 - carry out an assessment based on the information already received (making it likely that the application will be declined due to insufficient information).

-An exemption application may be re-submitted once the applicant has obtained all the information ESV requires to complete an assessment.
+An exemption application may be re-submitted once the applicant has obtained all the information Energy Safe requires to complete an assessment.

-Exemption applications accepted by ESV will include conditions of acceptance that form part of the exemption.
+Exemption applications accepted by Energy Safe will include conditions of acceptance that form part of the exemption.
 Conditions may include:

 - specific signage